Late Fees

 - Outcome:

-- A payment due on January 1st incurs a $50 late fee on January 11th.
+- A payment due on January 1st has a $50 late fee created on January 11th and dated January 10th.

 Scenario 2: Multiple Tiers with Percentage Fee